Ali Razmara: Assassination

 On 7 March 1951, Razmara went to the Shah Mosque for a memorial service.
 The police opened a corridor through the inner courtyard for him.
 The assassin, in the crowd, fired three quick shots, fatally wounding the Prime Minister.
-Khalil Tahmassebi, a member of the group Fadayan-e Islam, was arrested at the scene.
+Khalil Tahmasebi, a member of the group Fada'iyan-e Islam, was arrested at the scene.

-At a public demonstration the following day attended by more than 8,000 Tudeh Party members and National Front supporters, Fadayan-e Islam distributed leaflets carrying a threat to assassinate the Shah and other government officials if the assassin, Tahmassebi, was not set free immediately.
+At a public demonstration the following day attended by more than 8,000 Tudeh Party members and National Front supporters, Fadayan-e Islam distributed leaflets carrying a threat to assassinate the Shah and other government officials if the assassin, Tahmasebi, was not set free immediately.
 Threats were also issued against any Majlis member who opposed oil nationalization.

-The National Front was led by Mohammed Mossadegh, who became prime minister within two months of Razmara's assassination.
-Ayatollah Seyyed Abol-Ghasem Kashani, the leader of the country's mullahs, ended his support for the Fadayan-e Islam after the assassination.
+The National Front was led by Mohammad Mosaddegh, who became prime minister within two months of Razmara's assassination.
+Ayatollah Seyyed Abol-Ghasem Kashani ended his support for the Fadayan-e Islam after the assassination.
 Kashani then became closer to the National Front.
-On the other hand, the assassin, Tahmassebi, was freed by the Iranian Parliament in 1952, but following the 1953 Iranian coup d'état, Tahmasebihe was re-arrested, tried and executed in 1955.
+On the other hand, the assassin, Tahmassebi, was freed by the Iranian Parliament in 1952, but following the 1953 Iranian coup d'état, Tahmasebi was re-arrested, tried and executed in 1955.

-In 1954 Navab Safavi, founder of the Fadayan-e Islam, in a speech to the Muslim Brotherhood meeting in Egypt, declared that he himself had killed Razmara.
+In 1954 Navvab Safavi, founder of the Fadayan-e Islam, in a speech to the Muslim Brotherhood meeting in Egypt, declared that he himself had killed Razmara.

-Effects on Iranian government

-On 12 March 1951 the Majlis voted to nationalize Iran's oil.
-Not one Majlis member voted against the Act.
-A spectator in the gallery is reported to have shouted "Eight grains of gunpowder have brought this about."
-This was followed by a vote on 28 March to expropriate the AIOC properties at Abadan.

-The Shah appointed Hussein Ala to succeed Razmara as prime minister.
-This move was met by further assassinations, riots, and demonstrations throughout the country.
-Ala ultimately resigned his post as prime minister.
-The Shah opted to go with former Prime Minister Sayyid Ziya al-Din Tabatabai but the Majlis, led by the National Front, voted Mohammed Mossadegh to the post.

-The nationalization of the oil industry was supported by the vast majority of the Iranian public, who believed it would lead to prosperity for all.
-After a series of further assassinations of several more government ministers by their then ally Fadā'iyān-e Islam, Prime Minister Mossadegh and the National Front were finally able to nationalize the oil and expel the AIOC.
-As this move dealt a severe blow to the monarchy as well as to British interests in Iran, the US and Britain orchestrated the now well-known coup d'état in 1953, code-named Operation Ajax, removing Mossadegh as Prime Minister and convincing the Shah to appoint a Prime Minister of their choosing.
-Mohammad Reza Shah remained in power until the 1979 revolution, which led to the establishment of the Islamic Republic.